Family Caregiver Pay Rate in South Carolina : Wages, Benefits & Eligibility

 Getting a Paycheck with Paid Care

-• Verifying eligibility for Medicaid, veteran, or insurance programs
+Confirming eligibility for Medicaid, Medicare, veteran, or private insurance caregiver programs

-You deserve fair pay for helping your parent or loved one with activities of daily living.
-Whether your payment comes from Medicaid, Medicare, a long-term insurance policy, or a home care agency, Paid Care ensures it's accurate and timely.
+Family caregivers deserve fair pay for helping loved ones with activities of daily living.
+Whether payment comes through Medicaid, Medicare, veteran benefits, or an insurance plan, Paid Care ensures accuracy and timeliness.